-For all the reasons I've set out, I'm satisfied that it would not be fair to say Mr C's actions mean he should bear the loss arising as a result of Options' failings.
+For all these reasons, I'm satisfied that it would not be fair to say Ms B's actions mean she should bear the loss arising as a result of Options' failings.
 I do not say Options should not have accepted the application because the investment was high risk.
-I acknowledge Mr C was warned of the high risk and declared he understood that warning.

-But, as I set out above, Options did not share significant warning signs with him so that he could make an informed decision about whether to proceed or not.
-In any event, Options should not have asked him to sign the indemnity at all as the application should never have been accepted or alternatively the transaction should have been terminated at a much earlier stage in the process.
-Furthermore, as set out above, I am satisfied there is a legal basis on which Mr C is entitled to compensation by virtue of s27 FSMA.
+I acknowledge Ms B was warned of the high risk and declared she understood that warning.
+But, Options didn't share significant warning signs with Ms B so that she could make an informed decision about whether to proceed or not.
+In any event, Options shouldn't have asked her to sign the indemnities at all, as the application should never have been accepted.
+Furthermore, as set out above, I am satisfied there is a legal basis on which Ms B is entitled to compensation, by virtue of s27 FSMA.

-So, in all the circumstances I consider it is fair and reasonable to conclude that Options should compensate Mr C for the loss he has suffered.
-I am not asking Options to account for loss that goes beyond the consequences of its failings.
-I am satisfied those failings have caused the full extent of the loss in question.
-That other parties might also be responsible for that same loss is a distinct matter, which I am not able to determine.
-However, that fact should not impact on Mr C's right to fair compensation from Options for the full amount of his loss.
+So, I'm satisfied in the circumstances that it's fair and reasonable to conclude that Options should compensate Ms B for the loss she's suffered.
+I'm not asking Options to account for loss that goes beyond the consequences of its failings.
+I'm satisfied those failings have caused the full extent of the loss in question.
+That other parties might also be responsible for that same loss is a distinct matter, which I'm not able to determine.
+However, that fact should not impact on Ms B's right to fair compensation from Options for the full amount of her loss.